whoareyouwhoami/KickHelpers.com/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;**2.
 Customized graphs for better strategy**

-   See the graphs about the historical success rate or the historical
+   &nbsp;&nbsp;&nbsp;&nbsp;See the graphs about the historical success rate or the historical
     number of projects in the same category.
-Adjusting your strategy based on these graphs can improve the success probability.
+   &nbsp;&nbsp;&nbsp;&nbsp;Adjusting your strategy based
+    on these graphs can improve the success probability.

    <p align="center" style="margin: 40px 0;">